PyO3/pyo3/guide/src/exception.md

 ## Define a new exception

-You can use the `py_exception!` macro to define a new excetpion type:
+You can use the `py_exception!` macro to define a new exception type:

 ```rust
 py_exception!(module, MyError);